asajeffrey/parsell/README.md

 # parsimonious: a parser combinator library for Rust

-The goal of this project is to implement a parser combinator library that:
+The goal of this library is to provide parser combinators that:

+* are optimized for LL(1) grammars,
-* Supports streaming input
+* support streaming input,
-* Does as little buffering or copying as possible
+* do as little buffering or copying as possible, and
-* Does as little dynamic method dispatch as possible
+* do as little dynamic method dispatch as possible.

 It is based on: